Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Related Work

 \subsection{Gap Analysis}

-While individual components of our approach (RAG, structured output, long-context LLMs, document routing, and multi-stage retrieval) have been studied independently, their integration into a coherent hybrid retrieval paradigm for structured-document corpora has not been explored.
-Existing RAG research overwhelmingly focuses on chunk-level retrieval and implicitly assumes that document-level context is either unnecessary or impractical.
-Our work challenges this assumption by: (1)~demonstrating that document-level routing outperforms chunk-level retrieval on aggregate metrics while introducing a robustness-precision trade-off, and (2)~proposing a hybrid architecture that resolves this trade-off by combining document routing with scoped chunk retrieval.
+While individual components of our approach (RAG, structured output, long-context LLMs, document routing, contextual indexing, agentic retrieval, and multi-stage retrieval) have been studied independently, their integration into a coherent hybrid retrieval paradigm for structured-document corpora has not been explored.
+The closest paradigms---Contextual Retrieval~\citep{anthropic2024contextual} and Agentic RAG~\citep{asai2024selfrag}---attack chunk confusion either at indexing time (richer chunk representations) or at inference time (post-hoc verification and retry), but in both cases the chunk-level retrieval step still operates over the full corpus and therefore still admits wrong-document chunks into the candidate pool.
+Our work challenges the underlying assumption that chunk-level retrieval is the right primitive in this regime by: (1)~demonstrating that document-level routing outperforms chunk-level retrieval on aggregate metrics while introducing a robustness-precision trade-off, (2)~proposing a hybrid architecture that resolves this trade-off by combining document routing with scoped chunk retrieval, and (3)~empirically comparing the hybrid architecture against both the contextual-indexing and agentic-retrieval families on the same benchmark.